A lot of people come to Arrowtown for a wander around town, learn about the towns history, and have a bite to eat before heading back to Queenstown.

 The ridgeline you follow to Brow Peak and onward towards Coronet Peak is insane though.
 One side of the ridge is wild and intimidating.
 The other is a steep yet gentle slope full of tussocks, making you feel secure.

-The descent down to Bush Creek is pretty gnarly on rutted tracks, but the 6km back along Bush Creek is a pleasant finish with lots of creek hopping.
+The descent down to the top of Bush Creek is pretty gnarly on rutted tracks, but the 6km back along Bush Creek is a pleasant finish with some creek hopping.

 READ THE FULL POST: WALKING TO BROW PEAK IN A LOOP